 In this tutorial I’ll be demonstrating how you can design your own app icons with Adobe Illustrator.
 I’ll be going over what the design guidelines are for both iOS and Android, setting up the artboard for app icon design, and then exporting your icon in all of the required sizes and formats.

-For a more immersive learning experience I would recommend checking out the video tutorial at the top of the page.
+For a more immersive learning experience I would recommend checking out the video tutorial below.
 Otherwise the written tutorial should serve you well enough.

 App Icon Design Guidelines